usc-isi-i2/rltk/docs/overview.rst

 For example: Full comparison (cross product) of two tables (shown in figure) is 12 times.
 After inspection, it's obvious to say that "last name" can be used as blocking key (group by based on key) since people who have different last name can't be the same.
 Then, total comparison drops to 3 times.

+Blocks need to be calculated and passed while generating candidate pairs.
+Blocks' calculation can be time consuming so RLTK supports dumping them to disk for further usage.

 .. image:: images/overview-blocking-workflow.png
    :scale: 60 %